ankit986/portfolio/README.md

 # Portfolio Website - Ankit Bansal.

+## Data scientist at Tiger analytics.

-completely developed in ReactJs.
+Completerrrrrrrly developed in ReactJs. ri                                                                                                                                                                                                               nri                                                                                                                          ki jha                                                                                                                                                   ajhaao

-I am a final year undergraduate student in the Department of Computer Science and Engineering at Government Engineering College, Bilaspur, India.
+Completed my graduation in the Department of Computer Science and Engineering at Government Engineering College, Bilaspur, India.
 I am native of Korba, Chhattisgarh.

 I have been the vice president of the CSE department in session 2018-19 and lead the team to organize various events.
 I was selected for the Tuition Fee Waiver scholarship and got a 100% scholarship in my college tuition fees.